 But once I mapped my vision and mission, I discovered all I needed to do each day to help me see them come to life.
 The same will work for you.

-Think about what you want to accomplish in your ministry.
+Think about what you want to accomplish in your ministry or business.

 Do you want to create a speaking platform through it?

 Do you want to host conferences and live workshops?

 Do you want to have an online school?

 What do you intend to have in your ministry?

 Based on that, you can then create the roadmap you need to succeed.

 You can develop the strategies needed to get to your destination.